fjvallarino/monomer/docs/tutorials/04-tasks.md

 IO action crashes the application will not be notified; it is up to the task to handle any kind of exception and report it with the appropriate user event.

-In the example, we can see the task calling `randomRIO`, which returns a random number in the given range.
+In the example we can see the task calling `randomRIO`, which returns a random number in the given range.
 This function uses a system seed, which makes it impure and as such could not be called outside of IO.
 A typical use of Task is to consume a REST API or similar.